UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 yoda_theme                        | The theme to use for the Yoda Portal.
 See also [the theme documentation](../design/overview/theme-packages.md).
 By default, Yoda uses the UU theme. yoda_theme_path                   | Path where themes for the Yoda Portal are retrieved from.
 See [the theme documentation](../design/overview/theme-packages.md) for more information. portal_session_cookie_samesite    | Samesite setting for session cookies Yoda Portal.
 Should be 'Lax' if OIDC is enabled and identity provider is in different domain.
 Otherwise it should be 'Strict'.
-Default value: 'Strict'. yoda_portal_wsgi_daemon_processes | The number of daemon processes that should be started in this process group (default: 1) yoda_portal_wsgi_daemon_threads   | The number of threads to be created to handle requests in each daemon process (default: 15)
+Default value: 'Strict'. yoda_portal_wsgi_daemon_threads   | The number of threads to be created to handle requests in each daemon process (default: 15)

 ### Generic logging configuration